xzhang03/NidaqGUI/README.md

  1. **Pre-optogenetic period**.
 Specifify time since the start of user clicking START on the Matlab GUI.
  2. **Optogenetic stimulation period**.
 Specify the number of trains, and the train details are defined in the modes above.
     RNG can be implemented to randomize whether opto stim is given or not.
+Inter-trial interval can also be hardware randomized within the specified range.
  4. **Post-optogenetic period**.

 ## Manually triggered scheduler (Listenmode; Scheduler mode required)